aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

-In `line 3` value of `num` is reassigned to the string object `6`, because in `line 1` the local variable is initialzed to the integer object `3` .
+In `line 3` the value of `num` is reassigned to the string object `6` after the local variable is initialzed to the integer object `3` in `line 1`  .

 In `line 3` we invoke the `*` operator on `2` and `3` (that `num` points to); this returns `6` and to this integer object is `num` reassigned.

-This demonstrates the concept of variables as pointers
+This demonstrates the concept of variables as pointers.

 ### Example 7